romi/librcom/README.md

 ```

 If you run the example application again, it will still quit.
 This
-time, after 10 seconds it will show the error message below:
+time, after 10 seconds, it will show the error message below:

 ```bash
 WARNING: MessageLink::connect: Failed to obtain address for topic 'elmo'